The School Selection Process At A Glance

 Student Placement Specialists are available to work with families to discuss school options and assist with registrations.
 For support, please call (585) 262-8241 or visit the Office of Student Equity and Placement, 131 West Broad Street, Floor 1.
 The Office of Student Placement and Equity is open Monday through Friday, 8:00am - 4:30pm.Step 2: Rank your school selectionsTalk with your child and rank each school offering based on their interests and each school's unique features.
 Visiting a school by arranging an in-school visit could help you make the most informed choice.

 Step 3: Documentation, Forms and School CompactsPre-Kindergarten: Before applying, please visit our Pre-K website for a current booklet and more information about program locations.
-Be sure you have the proper documents needed for registration before visiting the Student Placement Office to register.Kindergarten: Before applying, please be sure you have the proper documents needed for registration before visiting the Student Placement Office to register.7th and 9th grade: A School Compact is a one- or two-page form that outlines each high school’s expectations and requirements.
+Be sure you have the proper documents needed for registration before visiting the Student Placement Office to register.Kindergarten: Before applying, please be sure you have the proper documents needed for registration before visiting the Student Placement Office to register.7th and 9th grade: Secondary School Choice booklets and Online registration is availble for both 7th and 9th grade.
+A School Compact is a one- or two-page form that outlines each high school’s expectations and requirements.
 Typical points addressed in compacts include adherence to the District’s Code of Conduct; academic expectations; special orientation or learning time requirement; and school policies, such as cell phone rules or dress code.
 While compacts are not legal requirements, students and parents are expected to understand and agree to the school’s expectations.
 The compact process encourages families to visit schools and meet with administrators before making their top choices.
 Families who have signed a school’s compact will get preferential placement in the lottery.
 All high school compacts are available at the Office of Student Equity and Placement, 131 West Broad Street, (585) 262-8241.Step 4: ApplyKindergarten: To register your child for Kindergarten for the 2020-21 school year, please be sure you have the proper documents needed for registration (see step 3) and visit the Office of Student Placement and Equity to complete your enrollment.
 The 2020-21 Elementary School Choice lottery deadline is March 27, 2020.